Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-We measured the nonlinear THz response for LSCO thin films across a wide range of doping levels, ranging from underdoped ($T_c=16.9$ K) to non-superconducting overdoped ($T_c \approx 0$ K) samples.
-The films were grown by molecular beam epitaxy (MBE) on LaSrAlO$_4$ (LSAO) substrates to a thickness of 10 unit cells ($\approx$13.2 nm).
-Growth was monitored \textit{in-situ} in real-time using RHEED.
-The films were additionally characterized using x-ray diffraction.
-Two-coil mutual inductance was used to measure $T_c$.
+We measured the nonlinear THz response for 22 MBE-grown LSCO thin films across a wide range of doping levels, ranging from strongly underdoped ($T_c=7$ K) to non-superconducting overdoped ($T_c \approx 0$ K) samples [see \ref{Methods}{Methods}].
 Due to oxygen non-stoichiometry the Sr content does not directly correspond to the hole content of the CuO$_2$ planes.
-We have used the formula T$_c/$T$_{c,max} \approx 1-82.6(p-0.16)^2$, to extract the nominal hole concentration, but this expression is at best empirical~\cite{presland1991general}.

-Nonlinear THz measurements were carried out in a now standard setup for THz 2DCS spectroscopy~\cite{mahmood_observation_2021,barbalas2025energy}.
-Intense THz pulses were generated by exciting a pair of LiNbO$_3$ crystals with amplified laser pulses at 800 nm with $\approx$3 mJ energies in the tilted-pulse-front scheme~\cite{hirori2011} and detected with standard electro-optic methods.
-We could achieve maximum field strengths of 110 kV/cm which were then attenuated using wire-grid polarizers to study the response as a function of electric field.
-We used a two-pulse scheme $A$ and $B$ in which the interpulse delay $\tau$ can be varied as well as sweeping out the lab detection time $t$.
-For some experiments, we use a now standard implementation of THz 2D coherent spectroscopy (2DCS) where the nonlinear signal is isolated as $E_{NL} = E_{AB}(\tau,t) - E_A(t) - E_B(\tau,t)$.
-Further details of the THz setup are reported in Refs.~\cite{mahmood_observation_2021,barbalas2025energy}.
+We have used the formula $T_c/T_{c,max} \approx 1-82.6(p-0.16)^2$, to extract the nominal hole concentration, $p$, but this expression is at best empirical~\cite{presland1991general}.
+The measurements were carried out in a now standard setup for THz 2DCS [see \ref{Methods}{Methods}, \cite{mahmood_observation_2021, barbalas2025energy}].
+We achieved maximum field strengths of 110 kV/cm, which were typically strongly attenuated with wire-grid polarizers to study the response in a perturbative regime.
+Most measurements employed a two-pulse scheme ($A$ and $B$), in which both the inter-pulse delay $\tau$ and the lab detection time $t$ can be varied.
+Nonlinearities are isolated as $E_{NL}(\tau,t) = E_{AB}(\tau,t) - E_A(t) - E_B(\tau,t)$.
+Experiments on bare LSAO substrates showed no measurable nonlinearities up to the highest $E$-fields.
+These results rule out contributions from the substrate as well as artifacts arising from nonlinearities in the detection crystals \cite{liu2024excitation,selz2025terahertz}.
+No measurable polarization anisotropy was observed either [\textit{Supplementary Information}].

-\section{Experimental results on normal state nonlinearities}
+\subsection{Experimental results on normal state nonlinearities}